 Figure Skating Registration

-- The skater must be a FULL, ADULT, ASSOCIATE or COLLEGIATE MEMBER of LSA to contract for the 2020 Phase 1 and 2 contract at the time of registration.
+- The skater must be a FULL, ASSOCIATE or COLLEGIATE MEMBER of LSA at the time of registration to contract for this contract period.

 - Skate at your own risk.
 If no ice monitor or coach is on the ice, you are responsible for your child or your own person.
 Ice monitors are a volunteer position and LSA cannot guarantee an ice monitor will be present at every session.
 You are responsible for the safety and behavior of your child on the rink and at the Iceland facility.